cellarium-ai/cellarium-cloud/README.md

 This will randomly get a specified number of cells' data from your BigQuery dataset:

 ```
-python src/random_bq_to_anndata.py --project <google-project> --dataset <dataset-name> --num_cells <num> output_file_prefix <output prefix>
+python src/random_bq_to_anndata.py --project <google-project> --dataset <dataset-name> --num_cells <num> --output_file_prefix <output prefix>
 ```

-One AnnData file will be written for as many ingests (input AnnData files) as correspond to the randomly selected cells.
+One AnnData file will be written for each ingest (input AnnData file) in which the randomly selected cells were loaded. e.g. if 100 cells are randomly selected that were ingested from three separate AnnData files, three output files will be written.
 Files will have names like `<output prefix>-<ingest id>.h5ad`.
-Each file will contain only the features associated with that particular ingest, and only the cells from the random subset corresponding to that ingest.
-Features and cells will be assigned `var` and `obs` metadata respectively, and the overall AnnData file will have the original `uns` metadata.
+Each file will contain only the features associated with that particular ingest, and only the sub-subset of cells from that ingest within the random subset.
+Features and cells will be assigned `var` and `obs` metadata respectively, and the overall AnnData file will have its original `uns` metadata.